 Become More Sustainable with Double Glazed Front Doors

-In 2018, the goal of most home modernisation projects was to improve the house's energy efficiency and eco-friendliness.
+In 2019, the goal of most home modernisation projects is to improve the house's energy efficiency and eco-friendliness.
 This has become increasingly important as energy bills have been rising by 28% for thousands of UK homes.
 Thus, most homeowners are now in search of making their estate more sustainable.

 In most cases, the blame is on the external doors and windows, as they are responsible for 25% of the heat loss.
 By using double glazed doors one can save over three times more heat than having traditional windows.
 This is why contemporary front doors are built using the double glazing technology.